Mirpuri diaspora

 The Mirpuri diaspora constitutes individuals with an origin in the Mirpur District of Azad Kashmir, Pakistan, now living outside that district.
 Migration from Mirpur started occurring in the 1920s, when many Mirpuris left for Bombay to work on merchant ships.

-During the partition of British India in 1947, many Mirpuri Hindus and Mirpuri Sikhs were forced to flee to cities in the princely state of Jammu and Kashmir.
-The construction of the Mangla Dam by the Pakistani Government in the 1960s caused many of Mirpuri Muslims to migrate to the United Kingdom to work as labourers.
+During the partition of British India in 1947, many Mirpuri Hindus and Mirpuri Sikhs were forced to flee to cities in the princely state of Jammu and Kashmir to escape Muslim violence.
+The construction of the Mangla Dam by the Pakistani Government in the 1960s flooded fertile agricultural lands, forcing many Mirpuri Muslims to migrate to the United Kingdom to survive on work as labourers.

 India

-In the 1920s, some Mirpuris left the area for Bombay, in order to work jobs on the merchant ships of British India.
+In the 1920s, some Mirpuris left the area for Bombay, to work on the merchant ships of British India.